How To Install Oak Stair Tread

-Out of the same material cut a rectangular piece of plywood to cover the back of the first step.
-Glue and nail into place, aligning it flush with the landing or the main floor nosing, if this is the top stair.
+Out of the same material cut a rectangular piece of plywood to cover the back of the first step (called the “riser”).
+Glue and nail into place, tight to the underside of the main floor nosing, if this is the top stair.

 - Add lots of extra screws & glue to your rough construction stairs BEFORE you glue down the new hardwood stairs.
 Test for squeaks and adjust accordingly early on in the job.

 - Sanding stairs to 180-220 grit does not seem necessary when you receive your steps, but in staining applications will guarantee a more uniform colour application.